 Additional information regarding the net pension liability is included in Note 12.
 Additional information regarding the net other postemployment benefit liability is included in Note 13.

-NOTE 8 - OPERATING LEASE REVENUES
+NOTE 8 - OPERATING LEASE OBLIGATIONS

-Future minimum lease revenues under noncancelable operating leases related to wireless broadband services is recorded when received.
-These minimum future lease revenues consist of the following at June 30, 2021:
+The College entered into operating leases for a phone system, postage meter, and copiers.
+Future minimum lease payments under noncancelable operating leases consist of the following at June 30, 2021: